 Survivors have the power of transformation.
 We have the potential and ability to heal anything, on any level within ourselves as well as in any other being.
 What remains is to realize this fully and actualize that potential.

-Our hope rests upon the the God of our salvation that He has provided us with the ability to overcome and heal from the devastating affects of sexual assault as children.
+Our hope rests upon that survivors of sexual abuse find the ability to overcome and heal from the devastating affects of sexual assault as children.
 We are here to share the lessons we have learned that have empowered us to be more than just survivors but strong advocates helping the communities, families and individuals around us to grow healthy and strong as well.